VHonzik/ListonosUnityPackages/com.listonos.ui/Documentation/ListonosUI.md

 # Listonos' UI

 Listonos' UI is a collection of UI elements and tools that is easy to use and looks good right out of the box.
-It is mainly inteded for jumpstarting game dev jam projects.
+It is mainly intended for jump-starting game dev jam projects.

 ## UI elements usage